expo/router/docs/docs/features/options.md

 ---
-title: Layout Options
+title: Screen Options
-sidebar_position: 8
+sidebar_position: 5
 ---

 In React Navigation, you often use `screenOptions` to configure layout options.
 In `expo-router`, you can use the `<Screen />` component from any built-in layout to configure the nearest layout.